Misleading health copywriting is something we see all too often, whether on Facebook, online ads, print ads, TV ads – you name it.

 Great if you’re under 36.
 But what about those who aren’t?
 Which is, no doubt, a large proportion of IVF-seeking women.

 I’m sure this company obviously have the skills and experience to get great results for their patients.
-Perhaps their health copywriting and promotional materials just need to explain it better.
-Or more accurately.
+Perhaps their health copywriting and promotional materials just need to explain their results better, or more accurately, so they’re not misleading their customers.

-(If I were writing this spiel, it would be something like “World-leading fertility, helping thousands of women to conceive”.)
+If I were writing this spiel, it would be something like “World-leading fertility, helping thousands of women to conceive”.
+What would you write?
+Let us know in the comments.